danielsvedberg/repsubsamp/readme.md

 # Repsubsamp: extraction and validation of "representative" subsamples
-Daniel A. Svedberg (2024)
+Daniel A. Svedberg, Isaiah W. Ogren (2024)
 ## Introduction
-Data is often delivered in a dataframe format, but sometimes we need to extract a subsample from these data, while ensuring that it is "representative" of the original data.
+Data is often delivered in a dataframe format, but sometimes we need to extract a smallest-possible subsample from these data, while ensuring that it is "representative" of the original data.
+This is particularly important in cases where a prospective analysis is too complex and/or time-consuming to be applied to the entire dataset. (for example: hand-coded analysis of text)

 In our specific case, we made use of the
 [Burger Court Opinion Writing Database](http://supremecourtopinions.wustl.edu/?rt=dataset/archive)